How to Pee Standing Up Using a Pee Funnel

 Stand with your feet shoulders’ width apart.

-Position your device per the instructions it came with.
-Most devices require gentle pressure on the back end, where it should hit at or just before the perineum (or “taint”), but NOT so much pressure that it prevents you peeing at all.
+Position your stand-to-pee device per the instructions it came with.
+Most pee funnels require gentle pressure on the back end, where it should hit at or just before the perineum (or “taint”), but NOT so much pressure that it prevents you peeing at all.

-For most models, make sure the front points slightly downward.
+For most pee funnels, make sure the front points slightly downward.
 Remember: you want the pee to run forward and out, not pool in your underwear.

 You may be wanting to create a “tight seal,” or press the whole thing against you very firmly.
 Again, check your device instructions, but I have found applying more pressure to the back than the front is helpful.